2017 Road to Le Mans: Background

 The Automobile Club de l'Ouest (ACO) formally announced the running of the 2017 Road to Le Mans race for Le Mans Prototype 3 (LMP3) and Group GT3 (GT3) cars that were not allowed in the 24 Hours of Le Mans in February 2017.
 The ACO along with FIA World Endurance Championship and the Le Mans Endurance Management, the promoter of the Le Mans Cup, organised the event.
 It was held on 15 and 17 June 2017 at the Circuit de la Sarthe, near Le Mans, France.
-This was the second running of the event, it was the second round of the 2017 Le Mans Cup and served as a support race for the 2017 24 Hours of Le Mans.
+This was the second running of the event, the second round of the 2017 Le Mans Cup and served as a support race for the 2017 24 Hours of Le Mans.

 Colin Noble and Anthony Wells led the LMP3 Drivers' Championship with 25 championship points after winning the season-opening round at Monza.
 They were seven championship points in front of the second-placed Jean Glorieux and Alexander Toril and ten ahead of the third-placed Maurizio Mediani and Claudio Sdanewitsch.
 Phil Keen and Lee Mowle led the GT3 Drivers' Championship with 25 championship points after winning their class at Monza, seven ahead of Flick Haigh and Joe Osborne in second and ten ahead of Fabio Babini and Emanuele Busnelli in third.
 The No. 79 Nielsen Racing team led the LMP3 Teams' Championship with 25 championship points, leading the No. 3 DKR Engineering squad by six championship points and the No. 55 Spirit of Race by ten championship points.
 With 25 championship points, Lee Mowle's No. 7 squad led the GT3 Teams' Championship by seven championship points over the No. 75 Optimum Racing and nine championship points ahead of the No. 46 Ebimotors.